bitcoinops/bitcoinops.github.io/_includes/templates/compatibility/rbf.md

     rbf.send.shows_original_version == "na" %}
   {:.feature-neutral}
   - **No replacements in transaction list**<br>
-    Because no transaction replacement is possible, we could not test whether original or replacement sent transactions are shown after replacement.
+    Because no transaction replacement is possible in the user interface, we could not test whether original or replacement sent transactions are shown after replacement.
 {% elsif rbf.send.shows_replaced_version == "untested" or
     rbf.send.shows_original_version == "untested" %}